 In the gospel there are many who treat the gospel of Christ the same way.
 Yes, they acknowledge that all the promises of salvation are there, but for whatever reason, they are too busy to serve in a calling, too busy elsewhere to clean the chapel or serve within the neighborhood.
 They still give lip service to Christ being their savior, but don’t understand that covenants have to be kept in order for this to happen.

 At some point in a person’s life, and this has to be an individual event before it can be a couple or family event, the person begins to realize that Christ cannot save someone who doesn’t care about being saved.
 No amount of covenant making can save an individual.
-Covenants have to be honored and kept through diligent service and work before they can do what they are meant to do, exalt us.
+Covenants have to be honored and kept through diligent service and work before the covenants can do what they are meant to do, exalt us.
 That means each person has to come to know that Christ doesn’t become real in our lives until we start studying the scriptures on a regular basis.
 We need to attend our meetings, fulfill our accepted obligations in the form of financial support to the kingdom, as well as the fulfilling of the callings we have said we would honor.

 When we, as a married couple, for example, begin to see how valuable our spouse is to our personal welfare and happiness, and we begin to honor our spouse, support our spouse, exalt our spouse, and do all in our power to make them glad they married us, it is then that our marriage begins to blossom.
 It is then that we begin to experience what real love is.
 But it is a personal experience that has to happen to both members of the marriage.
 When both parties begin to sense the preciousness of the gift that is their spouse then they begin to grasp what old married couples find so valuable in having stayed together for so many years.
 It really is something that happens over a long period of time.